 - REMEMBER THIS RULE: When sending a “Praise Email” you do not make a U-turn within the email and start talking about your business or asking them for something in return, this is simply you engaging with them about their work.
 This is just as easily done on Twitter, Instagram, or InstaStory.
 Share the content they create that you love with your own social media feeds.
 Explain why you liked it, what connected with you in their articles, blogs, or television segments.
 No need to write an essay, just email or post a quick yet meaningful message.

 - BE AN ONGOING STUDENT OF YOUR TARGET MEDIA: Of course, it’s impossible to do this without following, reading, and watching their content, so YES, I’m once again reminding you to become a student and fan of the media outlets you want to be seen in – but friends, that’s how the public relations world works, not to mention the fact that it will make your quest for publicity exponentially more effective, efficient, and enjoyable!
+DO NOT FORGET: In our (free) Facebook Community my team and I are sharing updates on media moves, media outlets, and so many more super #PRSexy golden nuggets regularly, so be sure you’re hanging with us here as well!

 The Indigo Girls once sang, “The hardest to learn is the least complicated” and we could all learn from that lyric.
 Don’t overly complicate your public relations work by avoiding the actions that lead to long-term media relationships, because these relationships are the very things that will help you successfully and consistently land buzz and business building publicity.